AI = Artificial intelligence

 AI teaches itself to learn English

 The AI essentially teaches itself English and understands other languages too.
 When given an enormous amount of memory, it’s able to fully understand what it’s reading, able to conceptualise the ideas.
 From this, it’s fairly easy to then make it have conversations.
-You can talk to it in plane English, and it will give you real informative replies and suggestions.
+You can talk to it in plain English, and it will give you real informative replies and suggestions.
 The replies are not something it copied from the internet, but something it had learned.

 Just a like a person, the information it provides is occasionally wrong, but can often be attributed to the data that was used to learn from.
 When prompted about any inaccuracy, the AI very quickly realises its mistake, apologises, and usually gives a much more accurate answer in its second attempt.